Privacy & Information Management Program:

 Access Request by a Client

 In accordance with the College of Alberta Psychologists' Psychological Records Practice Guidelines and Disclosure of Personal or Confidential Information Guidelines, “under various pieces of legislation, clients have the right to request and receive their record in a timely way.
 The only exception for release is when there is a ‘substantial adverse effect or harm’ by releasing a record.
 The client’s reason for the release of a record can be requested by [the therapist] so they may consider whether there may be a risk of harm prior to release.”
-The therapist shall provide access, as deemed appropriate, within 30 calendar days of the request.
+The therapist shall provide access, as deemed appropriate, within a reasonable time frame.

 A set fee of $25 will be charged to the client for producing a copy of the file (whether a hard copy, an electronic copy, or both).
 This fee includes the cost of photocopying/printing the first 20 pages of the record, preparing the document, removing information as necessary, and reviewing the record.
 This is the recommended fee set out in the Health Information Act.